AcademySoftwareFoundation/rez/docs/source/basic_concepts.rst

 package, whether it be a python package, compiled package, or simply build code or configuration data.

-Here is an example package definition file (see the :ref:`package definition guide <package definition>` for further details of each attribute):
+Here is an example package definition file (see the :doc:`package definition guide <package_definition>` for further details of each attribute):

 .. code-block:: python